 - And god help you if you want to become a Knight in Tortall.
 The Chamber of Ordeal is not nice.

 - The "Ritual of Opening" in The Red Tent.
 At a girl's first period, the girl is bathed, dressed up, and ritually body-painted, and there is a party involving consumption of large volumes of alcohol and sweets, plus music and dancing.
-After sunset, the girl is Taken outside, stripped naked, and masturbated with a small fertility idol until she orgasms, while all her female relatives cheer her on.
+After sunset, the girl is taken outside and stripped naked, so she can masturbate with a fertility doll until she orgasms while all her female relatives cheer her on.
 The scene is described as nothing but enjoyable and deeply spiritual, and marks her as a fully-fledged member of the society of women.

 - In Warrior Cats, becoming an apprentice has the leader give a speech while you are surrounded by your Clanmates.
 Becoming a warrior requires a vigil.

 - In order to join the Midnight Society from Are You Afraid of the Dark?, an initiate must tell a sufficiently scary story, then receive approval to join from all the current members.
 The vote to allow a new member must be unanimous, or the member is rejected.

 - Being initiated as a Spectre is pretty nice, you just get a vote of confidence from the Citadel Council followed by a speech.
 With kickass music, of course.

 - In The Gamer's Alliance, being initiated into a clergy is a memorable moment.
 Axikasha Keiran experiences this first-hand when she joins the Clergy of Hephaestus with the blessing of none other than the clergy's patron deity himself, Hephaestus the God of Smithing: